farmera/sare_grant/study_results_drones.md

 ###### Figure 8.
 Scatterplot of a vegetation index (NDVI) versus sucrose yield, measured in pounds of sucrose per section (PSPS).

+This plot says fewer things on its own than when compared with others.
+Viewed by itself it indicates that the degree of correlation between recorded NDVI values and yield was strongest at 120 lbs N per acre (#4)

 A host of additional known and unknown quantities might also have served as independent variables in our study - soil moisture content, foliar nitrogen level, canopy structure, growing days.
 In a more rigorous study each of these would have been carefully monitored and their contributions assessed.
 However, our goal was to make a set of recommendations for working sugarcane growers, it was not to produce a detailed scientific report.